Retell, Reward, Repeat: Reinforcement Learning for Narrative Theory-Informed Story Retelling: Ethics Statement

 \section{Ethics Statement}

-We use benchmark datasets, and do not have any additional ethical considerations to report.
+We use a benchmark dataset \citep{qin-etal-2019-counterfactual}, and do not have any additional ethical considerations to report.
 Our human evaluators are authors on the paper.
 GitHub Copilot and Google AI studio were used to assist with coding tasks and debugging.
 Microsoft Copilot was used for formatting the latex in the manuscript.
 Outputs generated by these tools were carefully reviewed and validated by the authors to maintain accuracy and correctness.

 Our dataset, tasks and generated stories are in English and refer to Western contexts.
-We use an European narrative theory.
-It is well know in the narrative studies community that cultural differences can affect how we perceive narratives and their underlying themes and structures \citep{aziz2023cross,phillips2025age}.
-As such, our paper's representation of storytelling is biased and does not reflect all cultures.
+We use a European narrative theory.
+It is well known in the narrative studies community that cultural differences can affect how we perceive narratives and their underlying themes and structures \citep{aziz2023cross,phillips2025age}.
+As such, our paper's representation of storytelling is biased and does not reflect all cultures and is not universal.

 Storytelling is a highly effective communication tool that can be used for influence and manipulation.
-Development of ASG methods with the goal of matching human storytelling qualities raise potential malicious or unintended harm.
+The development of Automatic Story Generation methods, with the goal of matching human storytelling, introduces the risk of unintended or even malicious harm.